ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 for correctly synchronising access to your own shared mutable data structures, and we will be responsible for correctly synchronising the state of the interpreter.

+#### Threads detect interrupts at different points

+TruffleRuby threads may detect that they have been interrupted at different points in the program to where it would on MRI.
+In general, TruffleRuby seems to detect an interrupt sooner than MRI.
+JRuby and Rubinius are also different to MRI, the behaviour isn't documented in MRI, and it's likely to change between MRI versions, so we would not recommend depending on interrupt points at all.

 #### Fibers do not have the same performance characteristics as in MRI